latitudegames/thoth/README.md

 # THOTH

-Thoth is a multishot system builder. it leverages a visual coding style interface to allows game designers and developers to rapidly create powerful natural language understanding systems, and prototype games.
+Thoth is a multishot system builder.
+It leverages a visual coding style interface to allows game designers and developers to rapidly create powerful natural language systems and prototype games.

 ## Setup